 When I was recovering from my back injury in 2015, I was only able to increase my angle of inversion in small increments.
 I was not able to make a 15 or 20-degree jump.
 So, for me, the tether strap and the ability to make micro angle adjustments were vital.

 This may not be an issue for everyone, but again, something I think is essential to think about.
 Not everyone would know to take this into account when shopping for a table.

 Setting up an inversion table may sound daunting, but it’s really not that bad.
 Once you have the setting so your liking, you may want to write them down, especially if multiple people will be using the table.

 One really nice thing with Teeter inversion tables is the relative ease of assembly.
 These tables come mostly, that’s right, mostly assembled and finishing it off is not too bad.
-Please check out my post How to Build an Inversion Table for more suggestions, but my top recommendation is to have a helper.
+Please check out my post for more suggestions, but my top recommendation is to have a helper.

 Inversion table parts are heavy and awkward, so putting them together can be cumbersome, especially if you have a back injury.
 I recommend a helper to assist in the assembly process.

 Another tip is to build the table in the room where you will be using it.
 Again, inversion tables are heavy, this one weighs 65 pounds, and are not always easy to move.
 Building it in whichever room you are planning to use it will save you the headache of moving the fully assembled table.
 Of course, you have the option to pay for assembly as well.